Maxxxxz/mc-maclib/README.md

-# mc-maclib
+# MAC Lib
- A library for use with my Minecraft mods
+A library for use with my Minecraft mods.

+# Features
+* None Yet
+* list of classes